-At the beginning stage of the buyer’s journey, your goal is to generate a broad group of leads that fall within your target audience and align with your customer personas, even if they aren’t ready to purchase yet.
-For example, a health-food brand might hire fitness influencers to post Instagram content featuring its smoothies to gain exposure to new, relevant groups of consumers.
+At the start of the buyer’s journey, your goal is to engage a variety of prospects.
+They may not be ready to purchase yet.
+But they should still fall within your target audience and align with your customer personas.
+For example, a brand might hire influencers to post Instagram content to gain exposure to new, relevant groups of consumers.

-When potential customers move into the middle of the customer acquisition funnel, they start showing signs that they are more serious about making a purchase.
+At the middle of the funnel, customers start showing signs that they are more serious about making a purchase.
 This might include subscribing to your emails, filling out a demo request, or reaching out to your business with questions.

-Prospects at the late stage of the acquisition process have already engaged with your brand and just need to take the final steps to become paying customers.
-For instance, for a music company, these customers might have added a song to their cart or signed up for a free first-month subscription.
+A potential customers at the late stage of the acquisition process have already engaged with your brand.
+They just need to take the final steps to become paying customers.
+They might have added something to their cart or signed up for a free first-month subscription.

-To grow a sustainable business, companies will need to be strategic and bring their marketing, sales, and customer service teams together for that task.
-An effective acquisition strategy is a measurable process that helps ensure your acquisition methods are customer-centric—doing what’s right for the customer and building trust—as well as cost-effective.
+To grow a sustainable business, companies will need to be strategic.
+They'll need to bring their marketing, sales, and customer service teams together for that task.
+An effective acquisition strategy is a measurable process that helps ensure your acquisition methods are customer-centric—doing what’s right for the customer and building trust—as well as budget-smart.

-Some acquisition methods are free, such as when an existing customer tells a friend about your brand, and others come with a cost, such as Facebook ads, marketing campaigns, or influencer marketing.
-You can measure customer acquisition and ensure you’re getting a return on your investment by calculating your cost to acquire a new customer or customer acquisition cost (CAC), which refers to the costs of your customer acquisition methods divided by the number of new customers acquired.
+Some acquisition methods are free, such as when an existing customer tells a friend about your brand.
+Others come with a cost, such as Facebook ads, marketing campaigns, or influencer marketing.
+You can measure customer acquisition and ensure you’re getting a return on your investment by calculating your cost to acquire a new customer or customer acquisition cost (CAC).
+CAC refers to the costs of your customer acquisition methods divided by the number of new customers acquired.

 89 percent of companies compete primarily on the basis of customer experience.
-To drive differentiation, businesses must integrate service into every interaction point of the customer experience, including the buyer’s journey.
+To stand out, businesses must integrate service into every interaction point of the customer experience, including the buyer’s journey.

 Implement these six tips to help keep service top of mind when building a customer acquisition strategy.